Radio spots

 - Water management

-Radio spots on rice
+Radio spots on circular and regenerative agriculture

 Spot #1: Site selection NARRATOR: What kind of sites are best for growing rice?
 Here’s three things to remember.
 One: Rice needs a clay loamy soil because rice is grown in water, and so the soil must retain water.
 Two: The land must be both flat and not…